 The need for your app’s compatibility with virtual assistants such as Google Home and Alexa

 The tech-savvy users of the 21st century expect IoT devices to dull compatibility with virtual assistants such as Google Home and Alexa.
 With full integration, the user can give verbal commands to the virtual assistant.
 The Virtual Assistant, then, interacts with the IoT device management app, and prints it to perform a specific task.

 Integration of wearable apps with Google Home/Alexa skills

 In technical terms, Amazon Alexa and Google Home have fairly similar structures and integration processes.
-Google is able to accommodate actions, while Amazon enables third-party developers to build skills.
+Google can accommodate actions, while Amazon enables third-party developers to build skills.
 Developers should create a server that implements the skill or action needed to integrate the IoT app with these Virtual Assistants (VAs).
 Both of these have full compatibility with the node.js server platform.

 Google has made its API.AI available to developers, who can easily host their actions on all platforms, including cloud servers.
 Amazon, on the contrary, requires its developers to host their skills on an AWS Lambda server.

 After the hosting issue is taken care of, you’ll need to make sure that your skill or action is in line with the security and quality standards of the platform.
 Amazon is somewhat considerate regarding skills.
 Developers are required to submit their skills to Amazon for review.
 This can typically take 2 to 7 days.
 Post the review, developers are provided with a comprehensive analysis and all issues are identified.
 Developers are then given the necessary feedback to rectify the issues flagged in the review process and then get the skill approved.
 On the contrary, Google has stricter standards for submissions.
 Still, Google provides feedback to reviewers, highlighting the pitfalls to be resolved for approval.

 Communication between IoT wearable app and the hardware